Firearm Suicide in the United States

-Mikey, a 13-year-old boy from upstate New York, was friendly and engaged.
+Mikey, a 13-year-old boy from Upstate New York, was friendly and engaged.
 One day in January, he shot and killed himself with one of his father’s guns.
 Mikey’s suicide came as a shock.
 “He may have gotten angry for some reason.
 At that age you’re not thinking how final a gun is.”–Alexandria Bodden, Mikey’s older sister and gun violence prevention advocate

 Americans should be aware of the prevalence of firearm suicide, how having access to a gun increases the risk of suicide, and steps they can take to mitigate risk.
 Research shows that having access to a firearm triples one’s risk of death by suicide.
-This elevated risk applies not only to the gun owner, but to everyone in the household.8Anglemyer A, Horvath T, Rutherford G. The accessibility of firearms and risk for suicide and homicide victimization among household members: a systematic review and meta-analysis.
+This elevated risk applies not only to the gun owner but to everyone in the household.8Anglemyer A., Horvath T., & Rutherford G. “The accessibility of firearms and risk for suicide and homicide victimization among household members: a systematic review and meta-analysis”.
+Annals of Internal Medicine, (2014). https://doi.org/10.7326/M13-1301 People who live in US states with high rates of household gun ownership are also almost four times more likely to die by gun suicide than those in states where fewer households have guns.
+This relationship remains strong even when controlling for other factors associated with suicide, like poverty, unemployment, serious mental illness, and substance abuse.9Anglemyer A, Horvath T, Rutherford G. The accessibility of firearms and risk for suicide and homicide victimization among household members: a systematic review and meta-analysis.
 Annals of Internal Medicine.
 2014;160:101–110.
-People who live in US states with high rates of household gun ownership are also almost four times more likely to die by gun suicide than those in states where fewer households have guns.
-This relationship remains strong even when controlling for other factors associated with suicide, like poverty, unemployment, serious mental illness, and substance abuse.9Miller M, Lippman SJ, Azrael D, and Hemenway D. Household firearm ownership and rates of suicide across the 50 United States.
-Journal of Trauma Injury, Infection, and Critical Care.
-2007;62(4):1029–35.

 Access to a gun robs a person in crisis from a second chance at life.